Sheldon Theatre: History

 In 1856, Massachusetts businessman Theodore B. Sheldon moved to Red Wing with his first wife, Mary.
 Sheldon was very prominent in the small, growing town of Red Wing.
 He first joined Jesse McIntire and established himself in the mercantile business.
 Sheldon was involved with numerous other industries in Red Wing, including grain, banks, railroads, stoneware, and gas and power.
 Most prominently, he and McIntire established Red Wing's First National Bank in 1865.
 Sheldon also unified the Bluff and Diamond flour mills to establish Red Wing Mills, which have been described as the pride of Red Wing.

 When Sheldon died in 1900, his will required that half of his estate be used for a public, nonsectarian purpose in the town of Red Wing.
 On March 3, 1903, Sheldon's trustees proposed the idea of T.B.
 Sheldon Memorial Auditorium, and the city council approved it.
 Eighteen months later, the new theater stood on the corner of Third Street and East Avenue.
 It was managed by the city of Red Wing.

 The theater opened on October 10, 1904, with a performance of the light comic opera The Royal Chef.
 The opening ceremonies also included a performance by the Rossiter Orchestra from Minneapolis.

 From the beginning, some feared that the theater would have a demoralizing effect on the town.
 During opening night, several seats were left vacant in protest.
 In the 1920s, Red Wing church groups took their concerns to the city council.
 They petitioned, unsuccessfully, for greater censorship and for Sunday shows to be discontinued.

 The theater was originally used for live performances.
-It primarily showed lighter fare, like musical comedies and romantic dramas.
+It primarily showed lighter fare, like musical comedies, and romantic dramas.
 In 1911 the theater began projecting silent movies.
 After a fire in 1918, the theater was refurbished by the original architecture firm, overseen by Lowell Lamoreaux.
 Among the improvements was a movie projection box.
-The theater re-opened with a viewing of the movie Tom Sawyer, which signaled its shift away from live theater and toward film.
+The theater re-opened with a viewing of the movie Tom Sawyer, which signaled its shift away from live theater and towards film.